cybozu/neco-containers/maintenance.md

 ***NOTE:*** ArgoCD's Application objects are validated by [neco-admission](#admission-neco-admission).
 If Application CRD has been changed, you may need to update [neco-admission](#admission-neco-admission).

-## argocd-notifications

-argocd-notifications container built in this repo is the last version before becoming part of Argo CD itself.
-So it will never be updated.

-If Argo CD is updated to v2.3.0 or later, argocd-notifications container will be no longer needed.

 ## bird

 ![Regular Update](./regular_update.svg)